-Col. Grant, who was designated Chairman of the Committee, was unable to attend any of the sessions of the Conference on account of the multiplicity of duties recently imposed upon him in the War College, with which he is now connected.
+Col. Grant, who was designated Chairman of the Committee, was unable to attend of the sessions of the Conference on account of the multiplicity of duties recently imposed upon him in the War College, with which he is now connected.
 He was, however, in hearty sympathy with the objects and purposes of the Conference, and lent his influence and advice to their achievement.
 The two remaining members of the Committee were present and occupied positions of activity in the Conference.
 P. C.-in-C. Huston was made Chairman of the Patriotic Organizations Committee, and P. D. C. Warner was made a member of the Resolutions Committee, and asked to take Chairmanship of that Committee.

 The Conference was called by the United States Flag Association, operating through its subsidiary organization "The National Council of '76."
-Colonel James A. Moss, U. S. A. Retired, is President General of the U. S. Flag Association, and Col. Patrick J. Hurley, former Secretary of War, is Chairman of the "Council of '76."
-The specific work to which the "Council of '76" is set, is the inauguration of a nationwide Crusade Against Crime, and has for its motto "Crime Must Go."
+Colonel James A. Moss, U. S. A. Retired is President General of the U. S. Flag Association, and Col. Patrick J. H. S. Flag Association, and Col. Patrick J. H. S. Flag Association of the "Council of '76."
+The pecil c work to which the "Council of '76" is set, is the inauguration of a nation-wide Crusade Against Crime, and has for its motto "Crime Must Go."

-The response to the call for serious consideration of one of the gravest situations with which the country was ever confronted, was so general, and being from all parts of the nation, it was quite obvious that the citizenship of America was being aroused, and that, at least, a few of its leaders were alert to the enormous growth of crime in the United States, which has become, quoting President General Moss, "the gravest moral issue, and one of the greatest, if not the greatest economic problems the nation has ever faced;" and that, again quoting Col. Moss, "This Anti-Crime Conference is, in my judgment, destined to go down in history as one of the most outstanding gatherings in the annals of the Country."
+The response to the call for scrious consideration of one of the gravest situations with which the country was ever confronted was so general and being from all parts of the nation, it was quite obvious that the citizenship of America was being aroused, and that, at least, a few of its leaders were alert to the enormous growth of crime in the United States, which has become, quoting President General Moss "the gravest moral issue, and one of the greatest, if not the greatest economic problems the nation has ever faced;" and that again quoting Col. Moss, "This Anti-Crime Conference is, in my judgment, destined to go down in history as one of the most outstanding gatherings in the annals of the Country."